Omega Speedmaster vs James McCabe Bobber: Luxury Heritage or Budget Style?

 2. Bobber Ref.
 JM-1050-01

-This reference shows the Bobber concept in its clearest form.
-The black genuine leather strap immediately changes the watch’s tone.
-It makes the watch feel lighter, more relaxed, and closer to the motorcycle-inspired idea behind the line.
-With the black dial and strap working together, the design looks more focused and rugged, giving it a stronger casual identity than the bracelet models.
+This reference shows the Bobber idea at its purest.
+A black genuine leather strap lightens the watch and pulls it closer to the relaxed, motorcycle-inspired concept.
+Black dial and black strap together give it a more focused, rugged identity than the bracelet models.

 Key Specifications: